Cards are the smallest units of data in a project. They are flexible enough to adapt to your needs.

 Size: choose between: S, M, L, XL (used in the analytics, as points to calculate burndown charts and velocity)

-You will access to the attribute editor.
+You will access to the field editor.

 Configure the layout of your cards in a project